Roman Britain: Christianity

 The Church in Britain seems to have developed the customary diocesan system, as evidenced from the records of the Council of Arles in Gaul in 314: represented at the council were bishops from thirty-five sees from Europe and North Africa, including three bishops from Britain, Eborius of York, Restitutus of London, and Adelphius, possibly a bishop of Lincoln.
 No other early sees are documented, and the material remains of early church structures are far to seek.

 The existence of a church in the forum courtyard of Lincoln and the martyrium of Saint Alban on the outskirts of Roman Verulamium are exceptional.
 Alban, the first British Christian martyr and by far the most prominent, is believed to have died in the early 4th century (some date him in the middle 3rd century), followed by Saints Julius and Aaron of Isca Augusta.
 Christianity was legalised in the Roman Empire by Constantine I in 313.
 Theodosius I made Christianity the state religion of the empire in 391, and by the 5th century it was well established.
 One belief labelled a heresy by the church authorities — Pelagianism — was originated by a British monk teaching in Rome: Pelagius lived c.
 354 to c.
 420/440.

 A letter found on a lead tablet in Bath, Somerset, datable to c.
 363, had been widely publicised as documentary evidence regarding the state of Christianity in Britain during Roman times.
 According to its first translator, it was written in Wroxeter by a Christian man called Vinisius to a Christian woman called Nigra, and was claimed as the first epigraphic record of Christianity in Britain.
 This translation of the letter was apparently based on grave paleographical errors, and the text has nothing to do with Christianity, and in fact relates to pagan rituals.

 Environmental changes

 The Romans introduced a number of species to Britain, including possibly the now-rare Roman nettle (Urtica pilulifera), said to have been used by soldiers to warm their arms and legs, and the edible snail Helix pomatia.
-There is also some evidence they may have introduced rabbits, but of the smaller southern mediterranean type.
+There is some evidence they may have introduced rabbits, of the smaller southern mediterranean type.
 The European rabbit (Oryctolagus cuniculus) prevalent in modern Britain is assumed to have been introduced from the continent after the Norman invasion of 1066.
 Box (Buxus sempervirens) is rarely recorded before the Roman period, but becomes a common find in towns and villas.